Healthy Recipes Blog

 Instructions

-Making cream of broccoli soup at home is surprisingly easy!
+Making this soup is surprisingly easy!
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 Turn the heat off.
 Using an immersion blender, blend the soup until smooth.